Katy Wang

 Katy Wang (born 1995) is a British illustrator and animation director.
 She co-directed the Netflix series Headspace Guide to Meditation, illustrated Michael Zee's book Zao Fan (2024), and worked on the music videos for Toto Bona Lokua and Tom Rosenthal.

 Her short film Mind the Gap (2015) won several festival awards and she was named It's Nice That's 2017 "Graduate of the Year".
-She was part of the team that produced the Ma Mama (2018) music video for the singer Jain, which won a Gold Kinsale Shark award, and she also co-produced the animated film, The Peace of Wild Things (2020) which won a Ron Kovic Peace Prize.
+She was part of the team that produced the Ma Mama (2018) music video for the singer Jain, which won Gold at the Kinsale Shark Awards, and she also co-produced the animated film, The Peace of Wild Things (2020) which won a Ron Kovic Peace Prize.

 Early life and education

 Katy Jin Wang was born in February 1995 and grew up in Oxfordshire, England.
 She studied illustration and animation at Kingston School of Art.
 During her studies, she created the short film Mind the Gap (2015), which screened at international festivals and won Best Experimental Animation at the Tofuzi Festival and Best Abstract Experimental Animation at the Tindirindis Festival.

 Wang graduated from Kingston School of Art with a Bachelor of Arts degree in 2017.
 The same year, her graduation film Contact, was screened at a number of film festivals.
 Wang was also named "Graduate of the Year" by the arts and design publication It's Nice That.